 Roy sets a really cool vibe by speaking directly to the viewer from inside a colorfully decorated coffee house set.
 The high definition production quality is first rate, the color is beautiful, the audio is clear and the mix is just right.
 The authenticity of the coffee house/club environment is further enhanced by people occasionally walking around in the background, preparing drinks, etc.

 Roy’s narrative is aided by a “moonface” named Ralph in the lower right corner of the screen, who frequently chimes in with his own commentary via on-screen text, sometimes genuine but often just funny.
 More on-screen assistance pops up on the left side of the screen from time to time by way of Post-it note-style messages, offering metronome markings and other advice.
 More importantly (and I guess more seriously), a graphic of a fretboard appears on the bottom of the screen, doing away with any uncertainty regarding proper notes, fingerings and frets, all in a real-time “follow the bouncing ball” approach.
-The entire production is emceed by Ashley Lollis, who introduces and wraps up each lesson (you may find yourself looking forward to each new lesson just to see what she’s wearing!).
+The entire production is emceed by Ashley Lollis, who introduces and wraps up each lesson.

 TMBG starts at the very, very beginning with the most basic of the basics.
-Roy conducts the early examples very slowly – sometimes painfully slowly! – making the course accessible for even first-time bass player wannabes.
+Roy conducts the early examples very slowly, making the course accessible for even first-time bass player wannabes.
 The material gets increasingly complex, gradually, throughout the ten-DVDs.
 Each lesson begins with a warm-up and ends with a cool-down, usually involving Roy demonstrating a variety of stretching exercises.